Australia's leading pharmacy review service for personal injury insurers

 Defensible decisions, reduced liability

-Independent pharmacist input gives insurers a defensible clinical pathway where funding decisions are supported by evidence.
-Long-tail claim risk is reduced because medication issues are clinically resolved, and prescribers are held liable for residual risk once formally notified.
+Specialist pharmacist input gives insurers a defensible clinical pathway where funding decisions are supported by evidence.
+Long-tail claim risk is reduced because medication issues are clinically resolved, and prescribers are held accountable for residual risk once formally notified.

 Industry Insights